• Skip to primary navigation

 Instructions

 • Heat 1 tablespoon of oil in a Dutch oven over medium-high heat.
-Sear the chicken skin-side down, in batches, for 2-3 minutes until golden brown.
-Remove the chicken to a plate, leaving the oil behind.
+Sear the chicken skin-side down for 2-3 minutes until golden brown.
+I could only fit two chicken legs in my Dutch oven so I had to do it in two batches.
+Remove the chicken to a plate, leaving the leftover oil in the pan.

 • Place the chicken legs back into the pan.
-Increase the heat to high to bring to a boil.
-Reduce the heat to low, cover, and simmer for 30 minutes, flipping 2-3 times to ensure both sides are coated in the sauce.
+Increase the heat to high to bring to a boil, then reduce the heat to low.
+Cover and simmer for 30 minutes, flipping halfway through to ensure both sides are cooked in the sauce.

 Nutrition